 Death Stranding has been the subject of much hype over the past few years, and for a good reason.
-It was to be Kojima’s first game following his controversial split with Konami, it looked amazing from a technical standpoint and bizarre from every other standpoint, but most importantly, it had a very distinct air of originality about it.
+It was to be Kojima’s first game after his controversial split with Konami.
+Indeed, the game looked amazing from a technical standpoint and bizarre from every other perspective, but most importantly, it had a very distinct air of originality about it.

-Fast forward to November 2019, and Death Stranding has stirred up quite a storm, but not in a good way.
-It has been pejoratively labeled as a “glorified walking simulator” and it has been review-bombed on Metacritic since day one.
+Fast forward to November 2019, and Death Stranding has stirred up quite a storm, but not in the right way.
+It has been pejoratively labeled as a “glorified walking simulator,” and it has been review-bombed on Metacritic since day one.

 So, is Death Stranding really that bad, or is it actually better than what you might expect?
 Today, we’ll be reviewing what is likely the most polarizing game of 2019, so plug in your Bridge Babies, and let’s begin!

 As mentioned in the intro, Death Stranding has been described by many as a “walking simulator.”
 This is a term that carries a negative connotation and is usually used to describe narrative-focused games that feature little to no actual mechanics, and the “gameplay” comes down to simply navigating the environment, hence the term.
 But in the case of Death Stranding, describing it as a walking simulator is both inaccurate and accurate.